pestras/micro/README.md

   retries: 3
   start_period: 40s
 ```
-Root path is required as the first parameter, while port defaults to 3000.
+Root path is required as the first parameter, while port defaults to 3000, however router plugin should be used

 Thank you